+Another form of New World character progression is the weapon system.
 In New World, you can equip any weapon at any time.
 Your character is not locked to a specific weapon based on a class you pick.
 New World does not have a class-based system and you can master every single weapon in the game if you so choose.

 Once you have a weapon equipped you then just need to go use that weapon in combat and kill a creature in order to gain experience for that particular weapon’s mastery.
 Once you have gained enough weapon mastery experience you will then be rewarded with a skill point that can be spent on an ability within the skill trees of that weapon.